Senate (France)

-Bicameralism was first introduced in France amid the French Revolution in 1795; as in many countries, it assigned the upper chamber with the role of moderating the lower, although for a long time as an ally of the executive.
+Bicameralism was introduced in France amid the French Revolution in 1795; as in many countries, it assigned the upper chamber with the role of moderating the lower, although for a long time as an ally of the executive.
 The present selection mode of the Senate dates back to the start of the Third Republic, when it was turned into what Léon Gambetta famously called a "grand council of the communes of France".
 Over time, it developed a sense of independence as a "guardian of the institutions" and "guardian of liberties", favoured by the fact that senators are on average older than deputies in the Assembly, joining the Senate in the later part of their career.
 Debates in the Senate tend to be less tense and generally receive less media coverage.
 As a result of its election relying on what is often summed up as rural mayors, it has had a right-wing majority since 1958, with only a three-year exception in 2011–2014.

 The President of the Senate is to step in as acting President of France in case of an incapacitation or a vacancy, which last happened in 1974.
 The officeholder also appoints three members of the Constitutional Council.
 Since 2014, Gérard Larcher has been President of the Senate.

 The Senate is housed inside the Luxembourg Palace in the 6th arrondissement of Paris.
 Like the National Assembly, it is guarded by Republican Guards.
 In front of the building lies the Senate's garden, the Jardin du Luxembourg, open to the public.